 The three year time period is known as the statutory limitation period and applies equally to most types of accident claim.

 See our detailed motor vehicle accident claim article, which describes exceptions to the 3 year limitation period.
 We use a road accident as an example – but it applies equally to work accident claims.

 You now know what a work injury claim is, how long you have to start a claim before it is too late and how to start a claim both in and out of court.

-See our worker compensation insurance article to learn about your employer;s insurance that will pay compensation for claims made against your employer.
+See our worker compensation insurance article to learn about your employer’s insurance that will pay you compensation for work injuries.

-See our specialist solicitor free telephone / online help – to choose from a number of help and assistance options we provide if you are considering making a work injury claim.
+See our specialist solicitor free telephone / online help options.
+You can choose from a number of free help and assistance options we provide.